Law School Case Brief

 Speiser v.
 Baker - 525 A.2d 1001 (Del.
 Ch.
 1987)

-Should Speiser’s motion to dismiss Health Med Corporation's affirmative claim for relief be granted?
+Should the motions for a judgment on the pleadings be granted?
+Likewise, should the motion to dismiss the corporation’s affirmative claim for relief be granted?

-The court denied the shareholder's motion to dismiss the corporation's affirmative claim for relief, holding that the shareholder invested the capital of another corporation into the corporation for the specific purpose of controlling the other corporation.
-This action was contrary to Del.
+The trial court granted the shareholder's motion for a judgment on the pleadings, holding that the corporation had not presented any facts defeating the shareholder's prima facie case that a meeting should have been held under Del.
 Code Ann. tit.
+8, § 211.
+The court, however, denied the shareholder's motion to dismiss the corporation's affirmative claim for relief, holding that the shareholder invested the capital of another corporation into the corporation for the specific purpose of controlling the other corporation.
+According to the court, the action was contrary to Del.
+Code Ann. tit.
 8, § 160.
-Also, the shareholder exercised his power as a director solely for his personal benefit and not for the benefit of the corporation.
+Furthermore, the court opined that the shareholder exercised his power as a director solely for his personal benefit and not for the benefit of the corporation.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.